vivek22117/weather-application-demo/README.md

 ## Technologies
 Project is being developed using:
-* Java8 & Spring Boot backend API
+* Java8 & Spring Boot for backend API
-* H2 as backend database
+* H2 for backend Database
 * Swagger for API documentation
 * ReactJS for frontend

-## Requirement which are not completed:
-* Unit testing

 ## Testing via ReactJS
 > Start react application using `npm start` command from `weather-ui` module